vippsas/vipps-epayment-api/how-it-works/vipps-epayment-api-how-it-works-online.md

 This is how payments in web shops or merchant websites work with the ePayment API.

-## The ecommerce payment process for Vipps users
+## The ePayment payment process for Vipps users

 ![eCom process](../images/vipps-ecom-process-svg.svg)